rchakode/kube-opex-analytics/README.md

 Typically if you're planning an installation inside a Kubernetes cluster, you can connect to the local cluster API endpoint at: `https://kubernetes.default`.

-Likewise if you're planning an installation outside a Kubernetes cluster you can use a proxied access to Kubernetes API as follows:
+Likewise, if you're planning an installation outside a Kubernetes cluster you can use a proxied access to Kubernetes API as follows:

 ```
 $ kubectl proxy